mta825/Cushing_Portfolio_CS4375/README.md

  See the report corresponding to my part of the Similarity and Ensemble group project [here](Project_2_Classification.pdf)

  See the SKLearn Python notebook [here](SKLearn_Example.pdf)

+ See my deep learning image classification on butterflies and moths [here](DL_Image_Classification.pdf)